sopra-steria-norge/cloud-akademiet-devbox/README.md

 ### Deployment

 1. Configure parameters in [main.bicepparam](./bicep/main.bicepparam) and save the file
-2. Sign into the tenant by running `Connect-AzAccount -Tenant <tenant-id>` in PowerShell
+2. Sign into the tenant by running `Connect-AzAccount -Tenant <tenant-id>` in PowerShell and ensure you select the appropriate subscription for deployment.
 3. Run the deployment with:

 ```powershell
 New-AzDeployment -Name "devbox-$(get-date -Format 'ddMMyy-HHmmss')" -Location 'westeurope' -TemplateFile './bicep/main.bicep' -TemplateParameterFile './bicep/main.bicepparam'
 ```

+Note: You can optionally replace Azure PowerShell with Azure CLI to deploy using [`az login`](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#sign-into-the-azure-cli) and [`az deployment sub create`](https://learn.microsoft.com/en-us/cli/azure/deployment/sub?view=azure-cli-latest#az-deployment-sub-create).

 ### About the Dev Box VMs